-- 1. To withdraw without penalty, the school principal must notify the IHSA office, in writing, of a school's team withdrawal from the Journalism State Series prior to March 18, 2019 - 2.
-Withdrawal after March 18, 2019 will result in a school being liable for payment of its Event Fees (\$10.00 per event originally entered) plus a \$100.00 late withdrawal penalty. - 3.
-If a school withdraws one or more categories after March 18, 2019, the school shall be liable for all event fees (\$10) for each category(s) withdrawn and shall be assessed additional penalties in the amount of \$25.00 per category withdrawn. - 4.
-If a school does not officially withdraw and/or does not show up for competition, the school will be assessed the penalties in "2" and "3" above and if applicable, the school may be charged for any additional financial loss sustained by the offended schools or the Association as a result of such breach (Judges' fees if applicable).
+1. To withdraw without penalty, the school principal must notify the IHSA office, in writing, of a school's team withdrawal prior to the List of Participants deadline of March 22, 2023.

+2. Withdrawal after the List of Participants deadline of March 22, 2023 and prior Sectionals (April 1, 2023) will result in a school being liable for payment of its Event Fees (\$10.00 per event originally entered) plus a \$100.00 late withdrawal penalty.

+3. If a school withdraws one or more categories after the List of Participants deadline of March 22, 2023 and prior to Sectionals (April 1, 2023), the school shall be liable for all event fees (\$10) for each category(s) withdrawn and shall be assessed additional penalties in the amount of \$25.00 per category withdrawn.

+4. If a school does not officially withdraw and/or does not show up for competition, the school will be assessed the penalties in "2" and "3" above and if applicable, the school may be charged for any additional financial loss sustained by the offended schools or the Association as a result of such breach (Judges' fees if applicable).
 The school shall also be considered in Breach of Contract under the terms of the IHSA By-law 6.040, and the matter shall be reported to the IHSA Board of Directors for disposition.